Cyber-AY/threat-hunting-scenario-tor-/README.md

 ### 1. Searched the `DeviceFileEvents` Table

 Searched the DeviceFileEvents table for files containing the string “tor” and identified that the suspected user downloaded a TOR installer and executed activities that generated over a dozen TOR-related files.
-These files were subsequently copied to the local machine’s desktop and stored in a folder named “tor-shopping-list.”
-Evidence from the event logs indicates that this activity began on 2026-06-06T14:38:21.5657701Z..
+These files were subsequently copied to the local machine’s desktop and stored in a folder named “tor-shopping-list”.
+Evidence from the event logs indicates that this activity began on 2026-06-06T14:38:21.5657701Z.

 **Query used to locate events:**